build-week-apis/ill-serve-soup/README.md

 URL: /api/items

-The respone will include the decoded tokend contains the id,email and role of the current user This route is restricted - a authorization header with the token its required
+This route is restricted - a authorization header with the token its required

 The API does not _require_ every section to be provided.
-Reguire fields: name and amout.
+Require fields: name and amout.

 ```
 {